glee38/Workspace/code_notes/Rails-and-Javascript.md

 Finally, the sprocket directives that power our asset manifests will be covered in detail later.

 ####PREPROCESSING
-Being able to combine files and load them from a set of pre defined locations in our application is a great beneifit of the Asset Pipeline.
+Being able to combine files and load them from a set of pre defined locations in our application is a great benefit of the Asset Pipeline.
 That's only the beginning.
 Because we're loading assets through Rails, we can preprocess the files using popular languages like SCSS for writing better CSS and Coffeescript for cleaner JS.
-If you make an asset named theme.css.scss, you are telling the asset pipeline to run the file through the SCSS preprocessor before serving theme.css to the browser.
+If you make an asset named `theme.css.scss`, you are telling the asset pipeline to run the file through the SCSS preprocessor before serving theme.css to the browser.
 The SCSS preprocessor compiles the file into CSS.
 The only thing we had to do was provide the correct file extension, `.scss`, to the file and the asset pipeline knows to run it through the SCSS preprocessor.

 ####FINGERPRINTING
 The last benefit we will talk about is Fingerprinting, but first let's talk about the problem it helps us solve.
 When we serve files to the browser, they are likely to be cached to avoid downloading them again in the future.
 What's caching you might ask?